buildkite/docker-buildkite-agent/README.md

   buildkite/agent
 ```

-It is also possible, but not recommended, to use Docker-in-Docker by setting the `DIND` environment variable and the `--previliged` flag.
+It is also possible, but not recommended, to use Docker-in-Docker by setting the `DIND` environment variable and the `--privileged` flag.
 You can also specify arguments for the inner Docker daemon using `DOCKER_DAEMON_ARGS`.

 ```bash
 docker run -it \